satishattada/react-native-translate/README.md

 **Using yarn (recommended)**

-`$ yarn add react-native-i18n`
+`$ yarn add react-native-translate`

 **Using npm**

-`$ npm install react-native-i18n --save`
+`$ npm install react-native-translate --save`

 ## Automatic setup

 After installing the npm package you need to link the native modules.

-If you're using React-Native >= 0.29 just link the library with the command `react-native link react-native-i18n`.
+If you're using React-Native >= 0.29 just link the library with the command `react-native link react-native-translate`.

 If you're using React-Native < 0.29, install [rnpm](https://github.com/rnpm/rnpm) with the command `npm install -g rnpm` and then link the library with the command `rnpm link`.